lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

           +-------+
 ~~~~~

 The rule contains some sensible informations such as the application IPv6 address.
 An attacker by changing a rule content may block the communication or intercept the traffic.
-Therefore, the identify of the requester must be validated.
+Therefore, the identity of the requester must be validated.
 This can be done through certificates or access lists.

-The full tree is sensible

-There are a number of data nodes defined in this YANG module that are writable/creatable/deletable (i.e., config true, which is the default).
-These data nodes may be considered sensitive or vulnerable in some network environments.
-Write operations (e.g., edit-config) to these data nodes without proper protection can have a negative effect on network operations.
-These are the subtrees and data nodes and their sensitivity/vulnerability:
+The full tree is sensitive, since it represents all the elements that can be managed.
+This module aims to be encapsulated into a YANG module including access right and identities.